area9innovation/fast/plow/readme.md

 - Improve type error reporting: Probably, we should build a tyvar hierarchy with reference to where they belong and what semantic check they are involved in.
 Also, we should not report more than one error per tyvar.

+  The errors should be semantic.
+  Instead of "Could not merge FcTypeName and FcType", we should refer to the variable or other construct where the type originates.
+For each eclass, we could have a "origin" story associated.
+Some origins are more "understandable" than others, so that way, we could pick the most understandable one.

+  An alternative is just to extend makeUnionFindMap with a "reason" argument when merging, so the merging can report a suitable error message.

 - Debug type errors
   - tools/flowc/type_helpers.flow:1108:9: ERROR: Merge FcTypeName and FcType (e12441 and e11628)